craigbooker/craigbooker.com/src/pages/blog/god-show-me-the-lies.md

 ## Today's Takeaway - Identify the Lies

-Building on what we learned in [part 2 of, Making It All Go Away](https://www.craigbooker.com/blog/make-it-all-go-away-part-2/), let us start again by asking God to strengthen our faith.
+Building on what we learned in [God, Strengthen My Faith](https://www.craigbooker.com/blog/god-strengthen-my-faith/), let us start again by asking God to strengthen our faith.
 Next we should ask God the question, what lies am I believing which set themself up against the Word of God?

 1. Write down these lies as the Holy Spirit reveals them to you.